 This option may be used any number of times.
-To control where this URL is written, use the -o/--output or the -O/--remote-name options.
+To control where this URL is written, use the -o, --output or the -O, --remote-name options.

--v/--verbose
+-v, --verbose

-Makes the fetching more verbose/talkative.
-Mostly useful for debugging.
-A line starting with '>' means "header data" sent by curl, '<' means "header data" received by curl that is hidden in normal cases, and a line starting with '\' means additional info provided by curl.
+Be more verbose/talkative during the operation.
+Useful for debugging and seeing what's going on "under the hood".
+A line starting with '>' means "header data" sent by curl, '<' means "header data" received by curl that is hidden in normal cases, and a line starting with '' means additional info provided by curl.

-Note that if you only want HTTP headers in the output, -i/--include might be the option you're looking for.
+Note that if you only want HTTP headers in the output, -i, --include might be the option you're looking for.